How to Fix Call of Duty: MW2 Queue Stuck on Connecting?

 5. Change DNS Server

-2. Then, navigate to your network adapter options by going to Network & Internet > Advanced Network Settings > More network adapter options.
+2. Navigate to Network & Internet > Advanced Network Settings > More network adapter options.

 Navigating to Network Adapter Options